shermanflan/aws-methods/apps/spark_ingest/README.md

 # AWS Idiosyncrasies
-This [reference](https://stackoverflow.com/a/66657993) was invaluable in getting my Spark 3.1.1 on EKS cluster working.
+This [reference](https://stackoverflow.com/a/66657993) was invaluable in getting Spark 3.1.1 on an EKS cluster working.

 - In order to successfully submit a spark job on AWS EMR on EKS, the spark-submit parameters should use the `args` stanza instead of `command`